"Reminiscent of Hemingway”

 Biddy’s coffin started to rock.
 Was my dear departed mother having one last belly laugh?
 No, it was just the four pallbearers smothering giggles, having overheard the conversation between their officious boss and me.

 In the last ten years, not surprisingly, several Rogues have died.
 Tom the Bomb is now shadow-boxing with the Lord.
 Fat Bloke died far too early, leaving behind a wife and a young family.
 The worst holiday I’ve ever been on was with him.
 His good looks and charisma attracted so many women that I was exhausted from having to be funny and charming (not me at all) to get noticed.
 I was so shattered that I had to take a holiday immediately after I got back.
 Stevie died too, and at his funeral I was reminded of Michael Caine’s quote about the death of a childhood friend.
 “God’s bowling down my alley now.”
 Because of the life that Rogues lead, our numbers are dwindling fast.
 We are like tenpins, where, unfortunately, every ball bowled is a strike.
 Wurzel’s death, like Fat Bloke’s, hit me hard.
 After my oldest son was born, over a post-match beer, Wurzel would often talk about his love for his children.
 I received plenty of sound advice.
 “When you go shopping, never leave the baby in the pram outside for too long or some old biddy will give you a right earful.”
 I treasure those times.
-In the fifty-fifth minute of a premier league match the week after his death (Wurzel was 55 years-old when he was murdered by a coward who struck him across the back of the head with a bottle), supporters from both sides stood up and applauded.
+In the fifty-fifth minute of a premier league match the week after his death (Wurzel was 55 years-old when a coward struck him across the back of the head with a bottle), supporters from both sides stood up and applauded.
 A fitting tribute for the gentle giant who never took himself too seriously and made me laugh more than anyone.

 RIP wondrous Rogues, I miss you.